CCC Adaptation Monitoring Framework

 • Are the policies and plans comprehensive and at an appropriate ambition level?

-• Is there a robust monitoring and evaluation programme in place?
+• Are the enablers, including a robust monitoring and evaluation programme, in place?

 • Consideration is also given to aspects of good adaptation policy making such as preparing for unpredictable extremes, scenario planning, and avoiding lock-in of policies and technology that are not resilient.